JuliaIO/JLD2.jl/docs/src/legacy.md

 In particular, the following sections describes the `@load` and `@save` macros.
 They have been the default for many users but they unnecessarily introduce new macro-based syntax.
 Over time a range of issues have been opened by new users struggling with them.
-Since their inception, the julia language has improved significantly and macros may no longer be necessary in this case.
+Since their inception, the Julia language has improved significantly and macros may no longer be necessary in this case.